-- 7. (1) (a) The members of the council must, at the first meeting of every newly constituted council elect a president and vice-president who must be registered persons and at least one must actively practise in the project or construction management professions. - (b) The president and vice-president hold office for the period of four years from the date of their appointment. - (2) The vice-president must, if the president is for any reason unable to act as 55 president, perform all the functions and may exercise all the powers of the president.

-(3) (a) If both the president and the vice-president are for any reason unable to preside at a council meeting, the members present must elect a person to preside at that meeting.

-(b) The person elected may, during that meeting and until the president or vice-president resumes his or her functions, perform all the functions and exercise all the powers of the president.
+- 7. (1) (a) The members of the council must, at the first meeting of every newly constituted council elect a president and vice-president who must be registered persons and at least one must actively practise in the quantity surveying profession. - (b) The president and vice-president hold office for a period of four years from the date of their appointment. - (2) The vice-president must, if the president is for any reason unable to act as president, perform all the functions and may exercise all the powers of the president. - (3) (a) If both the president and the vice-president are for any reason unable to preside at a council meeting, the members present must elect a person to preside at that meeting. - (b) The person elected may, during that meeting and until the president or vice-president resumes his or her functions, perform all the functions and exercise all the powers of the president.

-Appointment of registrar and staff members of council
+Appointment of registrar and other staff members of council

-- 8. (1) The council-
+8. (1) The council-

-- (a) must appoint a registrar; and

-- (b) may employ such staff as it may deem necessary for the carrying out of its functions.

-on such conditions, including the payment of remuneration and allowances, as it may determine, and may dismiss any person so appointed.
+- (a) must appoint a registrar; and - (b) may employ such other staff members as it may deem necessary for carrying out its functions, on such conditions, including the payment of remuneration and allowances, as it may determine, and may dismiss any person so appointed.

-- (2) The registrar must enter into a performance agreement, as prescribed, with the council on acceptance of his or her appointment. - (3) The registrar must perform, in addition to such functions as may otherwise be 15 assigned to him or her by or under this Act, such functions as may from time to time be assigned to him or her by the council.
+- (2) The registrar must enter into a performance agreement, as prescribed, with the council on acceptance of his or her appointment. - (3) The registrar must perform, in addition to such functions as may otherwise be assigned to him or her by or under this Act, such functions as may from time to time be assigned to him or her by the council.